azzamallow/MimicJS/README.markdown

 How To
 ======

 Working examples of how to use Mimic have been provided in the [examples](http://github.com/azzamallow/Mimic/tree/master/examples/) folder.
-There are more complex examples on how to use Mimic the [mimic-spec](http://github.com/azzamallow/Mimic/tree/master/mimic-spec/spec/javascripts/) folder.
+There are more complex examples of how to use Mimic in the [mimic-spec](http://github.com/azzamallow/Mimic/tree/master/mimic-spec/spec/javascripts/) folder.

 Creating a Mimic is easy.